Uncle Stock Review

 Peter always tries to keep the personal touch.
 Last year, Peter got support from his son, Alexander Nees, who studied economics/finance.

-Unique about Uncle Stock is that each core metric has also a lot of derived metrics, like averages, growth, CAGRs and statistical indicators, .. which brings the total amount of metrics to over 3.000 per stock - all historical.
+Unique about Uncle Stock is that each of its 450 core metrics has also a lot of derived metrics, like averages, growth, CAGRs and statistical indicators, .. which brings the total amount of metrics to over 6,000 per stock – all historical.
+Uncle Stock provides financial results from 1994 and indicators from 2000.

 This makes the amount of data points provided by Uncle Stock immense.
 Also, most indicators can be benchmarked with the industry median.